sjbiaga/kittens/traverse-5-set-expr/README.md

 The combinatorics is the same.
 The only difference is that, while finding and `map`ping _items_ from sub-`Expr`essions, unwrapping and wrapping takes place.
-On either the left hand side or the right hand side, it is possible that _no_ `map`ping occurs (there are no terminal `Val`s): these appear the same back in the result.
+On either the left hand side or the right hand side, it is possible that _no_ `map`ping occurs (there are no terminal `Val`s): these appear identical back in the result.

 The invariant maintained is that the `Expr`essions are always correct, although generated in all possible ways; this may sound a bit tricky: there is only one parameter to `Val`, how can we put "more" `Expr`essions instead?!
 A `for`-comprehension